Tristaan/tristaan.github.io/blog/_posts/2018-09-17-sensor-station.markdown

 All the additional data sent from then on are snesor readings sent by whatever interval you set.

 But as you'd expect I found many shortcomings from this kind of sensor access.
-Watch that you have enough flash space on your microcontroller.
-Then I needed to create a connection from the application which wasn't a seamless experience.
+I needed to create a connection from the application which wasn't a seamless experience.
 The connection was breaking randomly, but it was once a week at most.
 To set up the connection I needed to time the script and arduino connection just right because it connected over bluetooth and there were some implications.
+This is fixable by modifiying the arduino code and make it wait until the connection is not fully set up.